 The Aging Facility is designed to uncouple waste receipts from waste emplacement operations to accommodate repository temperature and thermal limits, operations workflow (differences in acceptance and emplacement rates), and maintenance outages.
 The principal components of the Aging Facility are aging overpacks that contain either transportation, aging, and disposal (TAD) canisters or dual-purpose canisters (DPCs) positioned on an aging pad.
 The DPCs are loaded, dried, inerted, and welded closed at the utilities.
-TAD canisters are loaded, dried, inerted, and welded closed at the repository in the Wet Handling Facility (WHF).
+TAD canisters are loaded, dried, inerted, and welded closed at the utilities.
+TAD canisters are loaded, dried, inerted, and welded closed at the utility or at the repository in the Wet Handling Facility (WHF).